dotlang/language/README.md

 ```

 2. `int_or_float: = 11`
-3. `int_value, is_valid = int(my_union)`
+3. `int_value, is_valid = *int(my_union)`

 ## Struct

 A struct (Similar to struct in C), represents a set of related binding definitions which do not have values.
-To provide a value for a struct, you can use either a typed struct literal (e.g. `Type{field1:value1, field2:value2, ...}`, note that field names are mandatory) or an untyped struct literal (e.g. `{value1, value2, value3, ...}`).
+To provide a value for a struct, you can use either a typed struct literal (e.g. `Type{.field1=value1, .field2=value2, ...}`, note that field names are mandatory) or an untyped struct literal (e.g. `{value1, value2, value3, ...}`).
 Struct literals must be prefixed either with underscore or type name.

 You can update a struct binding and create a new binding (Example 4).
 You can include as many other bindings are you want in a struct litearls, as long as they are struct bindings too.
 Values will be applied in order, so anything you add at the end will overwrite what is already defined with the same name.